-Let’s start with the first scenario.
-You’ve been given a bigger number next year.
-Is more headcount the answer?
+Let’s start by unpacking the first scenario.
+Right now you’re beginning your annual planning process for next year, and you receive your number at any time.
+If you’re given a bigger number next year, is more headcount the answer?
 First, ask a critical question.
 Do you have a sales plan in place?
 This is your opportunity to define how you’ll make your number relative to your competition.
-Yet, only 39% of sales leaders have a formal sales strategy.
+Only 39% of sales leaders have a formal sales strategy.
 But if you’re a sales leader reading this, going a 100 miles an hour, why bother stopping to put together a plan vs. hiring a bunch more heads to cover the gap for next year?

-Because if you’re a sales leader without a sales strategy, you’re in what we call Chaos on SBI’s Revenue Growth Maturity Model.
+If you’re a sales leader without a sales strategy, you’re operating in a reactionary mode and are not likely to put the right performance conditions in place.
 No functional strategies exist.
 It means making your number is unpredictable.
 Performance is random and success seems to be happening without much knowledge as to why.

 So, start with a documented sales strategy.
-It must clearly articulate how the sales leader will allocate people, money and time in order to hit the revenue growth objective.
+Leverage SBI’s Revenue Diagnostic to perform a self assessment.
+The sales strategy must clearly articulate how the sales leader will allocate people, money and time in order to hit the revenue growth objective.
 Then, and only then, can you begin to make investment decisions.

 What about the second scenario?
 If you are 20% or so behind your year-to-date number, is adding more headcount your answer?
 This is not an easy problem to solve.
 In solving the first scenario, we spoke a lot about strategy.
 In this case, shift the focus to tactics.
 Strategy is defined as doing the right things.
 Tactics is doing things right.
 Your goal should be to execute a brilliant plan brilliantly.
 You want to be doing things both efficiently and effectively.